TouchBistro vs Squirrel Systems: Restaurant POS Review

 However, TouchBistro is a little different than some of the other modern POS systems on the market, because it is also equipped with a hardwired, local connection.
-This local connection can act as a backup if the Internet goes down in your venue, ensuring that you never have to worry about unstable WiFi bringing service to a standstill.
+This local connection can act as a backup if the Internet goes down in your venue, ensuring that you never have to worry about an unstable internet connection bringing service to a standstill.
 With this kind of hybrid POS setup, you enjoy all the freedom, mobility, and speed of cloud computing, without the risk of any downtime.

 Not only do TouchBistro and the Squirrel POS have slightly different setups, but they also use very different operating systems.

-In contrast, TouchBistro runs exclusively on iOS. iOS is largely the operating system of choice for most modern POS systems because it’s a closed platform and less virus-prone than other operating systems. iOS is also the more common choice for today’s restaurant tech because Apple owns both the hardware (the iPad) and the software (iOS), which means you enjoy a seamless integration between POS software and Apple devices like iPads – a characteristic that keeps the user experience consistent across all Apple products.
+In contrast, TouchBistro runs exclusively on iOS. iOS is largely the operating system of choice for most modern POS systems because it’s a closed platform and less virus-prone than other operating systems.iOS is also the more common choice for today’s restaurant tech because Apple owns both the hardware (the iPad) and the software (iOS), which means you enjoy a seamless integration between POS software and Apple devices like iPads – a characteristic that keeps the user experience consistent across all Apple products.

 As mentioned, ease of use is intimately tied to the type of operating system that each POS runs on.

-Of course, if your staff primarily use Apple devices, TouchBistro will be highly intuitive and easy to learn.
+If your staff primarily use Apple devices, TouchBistro will be highly intuitive and easy to learn.
 As mentioned, there is a consistent user experience across all Apple devices so anyone who knows how to use an iPhone will easily be able to learn to use an iPad-based POS system like TouchBistro.